-I’ve tried a number of times to make great deep-fried crispy potato chips at home.
+I’ve tried a number of times to make great homemade deep-fried crispy potato chips.
 And sometimes they were good, and sometimes they weren’t.
 Something was missing from my technique, my approach.
 And I’ve found it: vinegar.
 Soaking the potatoes in vinegar helps them get nice and crispy, and that’s our goal in life when making chips.

 I season my homemade crispy potato chips with seasoned salt instead of ‘just’ kosher salt.
 You can use anything you like.
 Fresh ground black pepper is great too.
 Take a gander at your spice cabinet and you’ll likely find something else that would also be great on chips.
 Just don’t use anything that is real coarse.
 You want a fine texture to your seasoning.